 During the eighth episode of our podcast series Territory Tales, we got a glimpse into the mind of Zale Schoenborn, founder of the incredibly popular and unique outdoor music festival, Pickathon!

-It was a joy of mine to meet him and learn all that it took to get the festival off the ground 21 years ago and how it's evolved over the years, since it's become a yearly summer tradition of mine to attend this inspirational 4-day event.
+It was a joy to meet him and learn all that it took to get the festival off the ground over 20 years ago and how this multiday event has evolved over the years.

-In the episode, Zale details how they tried to break the mold of the typical festival when starting, how they evolved to maintain their mission with changing demands, and why musicians essentially line up to perform at this one-of-a-kind venue in Happy Valley, Oregon.
+Zale details how they tried to break the mold of the typical festival when starting, how they evolved to maintain their mission with changing demands, and why musicians essentially line up to perform at the one-of-a-kind venue in Happy Valley, Oregon.
 The elaborate transformation that happens at the Pendarvis Farm, where the festival is held, is unlike anything your dreams could conjure up.
-The team, and volunteers, work tirelessly to build absolutely incredible stages, dwelling areas and an atmosphere that leaves you feeling transported into another realm.
+The team and volunteers, work tirelessly to build absolutely incredible stages, dwelling areas and an atmosphere that leaves you feeling transported into another realm.